Riib11/ProgrammingLanguages/Craft/notes.md

     Axiom And : Prop → Prop → Prop :=
     | intro : ∀ (A B : Prop), And A B

+You know its a positive type because you defined it using the `|` constructor syntax, where each `|` indicates the start of a constructor.
+Positive types come with a few special features automatically:

+##### `*.constuctor`

+This axiom is defined along with your type, and you generally never have to use it directly.
+It's a type sum of the constructors that you defined by name using the `|`s.
+For example, if you defined a type

+    Axiom X : Set :=
+    | A : X
+    | B : X → X
+    | C : X → X → X

+then you get

+    Axiom X.constructor : (Unit) * (Unit → Unit) * (Unit → Unit → Unit)

+`Unit` is a kind of building block for positive types in this way.
+Also automatically defined with `X` would be the shorthands

+    Scope Open X
+    Define A := fst (fst constructor)
+    Define B := snd (fst constructor)
+    Define C := snd constructor

+as the constructor's type expression associatively expands (left) to

+    ((Unit) + (Unit → Unit)) + (Unit → Unit → Unit)

+##### `*.eqaulity`

+Equality for positive types is predicated on constructive nestequality, especially for dependent types.
+Equality is already built-in independently as

+    Axiom Equal {A : Type} : A → A → Prop :=
+    | reflexivity : ∀ (x : A), Equal x x

+So `*.nestequality` implements a method for constructing equality for positive types.
+For our example type `X`, we get

+    Scope Open X
+    Axiom nestequality
+        : ∀ (x1 x2 x3 x4 : X)
+        , A = A
+        ∧ x1 = x2 → B x1 = Bx2
+        ∧ x1 = x3 → x2 = x4 → C x1 x2 = C x3 x4

+Using the keyword `nestequality` you can build an equality that automatically extracts the right part of the and clause in `*.nestequality` and applies your arguments to it (in order).
+For example,

+    Scope Open B
+    Define test : C A A = C A A := nestequality r r
+        where r : A = A := nestequality A

+This may seem like a roundabout way to construct equality, and it is, sort of, but it can beuseful sometimes.
+For example, it allows you to explicitly extract the terms you need to provide to construct the higher-level equality that you want.

+_Note_: `nestequality` is in an overloaded reference in the third line of the example above.
+How is it handled?
+Well, `X.nestequality` has the lengthy type specified slightly higher above doesn't have the type `A = A → A = A → C A A = C A A`, but just plain `nestequality` can, so it is used!

+##### `*.match`

+To take advantage of `*.constructor` in the most obvious way, you can pattern match with it, and thats exactly what `*.match` implements for each positive type individually.
+So, for our type `X` from earlier, you get

+    Scope Open X
+    Axiom match : ∀ (x:X)
+        , x = A
+        ∨ x = B
+        ∨ x = C

+In other words, if you have an `x:X`, you know it had to be constructed using one of `X`'s constructors.
+If you somehow assume via axiom that there's an `x:X` that doesn't follow thing rule, then you've got yourself a contradiction so don't do that!
+There's a reason its set up this way, trust me. `*.match` is used by the `match` keyword, which is explained in the [Keywords and Special Symbols](#keywords-special-symbols) section.

+##### `*.discriminate`

+Combining the logic of `*.equality` and `*.match`, you get the extremeley useful constructor discrimination rule.
+This rule allows you to draw a contradiction from any expression that asserts the `*.equality` of two terms of a positive type when the terms are no constructred with the same constructor.
+Formally, for our type `X` again,

+    Scope Open X
+    Axiom discriminate
+        : ∀ (x y x1 x2 : X)
+        , A ≠ B x1
+        ∧ A ≠ C x1 x2
+        ∧ B x ≠ A
+        ∧ B x ≠ C x1 x2
+        ∧ C x y ≠ A
+        ∧ C x y ≠ B x1

+which may seem like a lot at first, but its actually extremeely structured.
+It's constructred from the possible combinations of the constructors, that's all.
+Take a minute to look it over.
+Using the `discriminate` keyword will search through the relevant `*.discriminate` property and produced the counterexample you're looking for, as described in the [Keywords and Special Symbols](#keywords-special-symbols) section.

+### Set Type (Predicative)

+    Axiom Set : Type

+The `Set` type is a positive type that is predicative and has proof-relevant terms (possible to have `∃ s1 s2:S, s1≠s2`).
+Sets are useful for computation.

+An example `Bool : Set`, is a set of two elements, `true` and `false`.
+It's very important to keep these distinct for computation! `Bool` is defined like so:

+    Axiom Bool : Set :=
+    | true  : Bool
+    | false : Bool

 ### Unit Types (Unit, True, and Null)